Regular 3508, 3508EZ, or 3508S: Which PPP Forgiveness Form Is Right For My Small Business?

 - You are a self-employed individual, an independent contractor, or a sole proprietor who had no employees at the time you applied for a PPP loan

-- You didn’t reduce salary or wages of employees making under $100K/year by more than 25%, and you didn’t cut any FTE employees (other than employees you were unable to rehire and unable to replace with similarly-qualified employees)
+- You didn’t reduce the salaries or wages of employees making under $100K/year by more than 25%, and you didn’t cut any FTE employees (other than employees you were unable to rehire and unable to replace with similarly-qualified employees) or reduce the average number of hours that your staff works

 When To Use The Regular 3508 Form

-The regular 3508 form is for borrowers who received PPP loans of more than $50,000.
+The regular 3508 form is for borrowers that received first or second draw PPP loans of more than $150,000.

 The 3508S and 3508EZ PPP forgiveness forms are shorter and easier to fill out than the standard 3508 form, so they will require less of your time.
 However, if you don’t meet the requirements of the S or EZ forms, you’ll have to take the time to fill out the longer 3508 form.